 - Click here to read more of Whitney, LLP’s blogs about bed bug legal issues.

 What Is Your Case Worth?
-We offer Free Consultations and our Clients in bed bug cases pay no out of pocket fees or expenses.
+We offer Legal Consultations and our Clients in bed bug cases pay no out of pocket fees or expenses.

 Bed Bugs in a New Apartment